 While we hope that you enjoy your original art by Miriam McClung for a lifetime, we understand that you may want to sell or pass on the art to another party.
 It is everyone’s best interest to maintain detailed exhibitions, shows, sales and ownership records of the piece, otherwise known as a work’s “provenance“.
 Documentation of a work’s history not only establishes its authenticity but increases the value of the work for future generations of collectors.
 As the artist and manager of Miriam McClung’s work we are the authority on the work’s provenance.

-Beginning in 2017, Miriam McClung began including a Certificate of Authenticity for all purchased works as well as establishing a Catalogue Raisonné.
+Beginning in 2017, Miriam McClung began including a Certificate of Authenticity for all original purchased works (not reproductions) as well as establishing a Catalogue Raisonné.
 Each purchased work comes with a sales contract, the Artist Reserved Right Transfer and Sale Agreement, which covers transferring ownership and sales.

 Note: Official reproductions of Miriam McClung’s do not come with a Certificate of Authenticity nor do they require any of the following steps when selling or transferring reproduction ownership.

 - If the work did not come with an Artist Reserved Right Transfer and Sale Agreement, download and print out a copy of the Artist Reserve Right and Transfer Agreement

 - Fill in the document and have both you and the next owner sign it.